adap/flower/examples/android/README.md

 ```

 ### Installing Dependencies
-Project dependencies (such as `tensorflow` and `flwr`) are defined in `pyproject.toml` and 'requirements.txt'.
+Project dependencies (such as `tensorflow` and `flwr`) are defined in `pyproject.toml` and `requirements.txt`.
 We recommend [Poetry](https://python-poetry.org/docs/) to install those dependencies and manage your virtual environment ([Poetry installation](https://python-poetry.org/docs/#installation)) or [pip](https://pip.pypa.io/en/latest/development/), but feel free to use a different way of installing dependencies and managing virtual environments if you have other preferences.

 #### Poetry
 ```shell